 Learning how to write a book and get it published is a process of many parts, so it’s wise to be systematic.
 Here are 10 steps to write your own bestseller and set about finding an interested publisher:

-Step 1: Find a strong, bestselling story idea
+Step 1: Find a strong, marketable story idea

 Choosing a strong, stand-out story idea is the first step towards publication.
 When you pitch a novel to publishers, your plot synopsis is the first thing people will notice (along with your credentials, the language and phrasing of your submission and the title of your manuscript).

-What is a bestselling story idea?
+What is a marketable story idea?
 It’s one that:

 - Immediately creates interest by using some or all of the five w’s of story (‘what’, ‘when’, ‘why’, ‘where’ and ‘who’)